anusha26715/strategy-website/README.md

 # projects
-Driven do become a MERN stack web developer
+Driven to become a MERN stack web developer